 “Benzos” and “downers” are street names for benzodiazepines.
-Benzodiazepines are a type of sedative (central nervous system depressant).
-It’s a prescription medication that can be habit-forming and drug addicts often abuse these drugs to get “high.”
+Benzodiazepines are sedative drugs (central nervous system depressants).
+It’s a commonly prescribed medication for anxiety disorders that can be habit-forming, and drug addicts often abuse these drugs to get “high.”
 Benzos can cause addiction similar to opioids such as:

-And, just like opioids, benzodiazepine addiction can be treated.
+Just like opioid addiction or any other type of substance use disorder, benzodiazepine addiction can be treated.
 Treatment should be done with medical supervision in a hospital or drug treatment center.

 Why Do People Use Benzos?